Category

 *** Support The War on Cars on Patreon and receive exclusive access to bonus content, ad-free versions of regular episodes, free stickers, merch discounts, early access to live shows, and more. ***

-This episode was produced with support from Cleverhood and Sheyd Bags.
-Listen for the latest discount codes.
+This episode was produced with support from the Helen and William Mazer Foundation and Cleverhood.
+Listen for the latest discount on the best and most stylish rain gear for walking and cycling.

 LINKS: